 The atmospheric pressure (barometric pressure) has a significant impact on deer feeding times.
 Barometric pressure is a measurement of the pressure exerted by air molecules on the earth's surface.
 Low pressure causes clouds and rain, whereas high pressure brings clear skies and low humidity.

-A great time to be in the woods is whenever the barometer moves or there is a high, stable barometer.
+A great time to be in the woods is whenever the barometer rises or there is a high, stable barometer.

 How Deer Feeder Timers Can Help